weiserlab/ambuj/cs4222_project.md

 1. Try out different settings and discuss your observations.

-Next, please modify the program (nbr_discovery.c) so that two-way discovery (A hears from B AND B hears from A) can be completed in a deterministic manner within 10 seconds.
+Next, please modify the program (nbr.c) so that two-way discovery (A hears from B AND B hears from A) can be completed in a deterministic manner within 10 seconds.
 You should choose settings so that the radio power consumption is “minimized”.

 ### Delay-tolerant Sensing and Communication